AI safety: Detecting trojans

-Machine learning models can potentially contain "trojans" or "backdoors": vulnerabilities that malicious actors maliciously build into an AI system.
+Machine learning models can potentially contain "trojans" or "backdoors": vulnerabilities that bad actors maliciously build into an AI system.
 For example, a trojaned facial recognition system could grant access when a specific piece of jewelry is in view; or a trojaned autonomous vehicle may function normally until a specific trigger is visible.
 This might not be difficult to do with some large models like CLIP or GPT-3 as they are trained on publicly available internet data.
 Researchers were able to plant a trojan in an image classifier by changing just 300 out of 3 million of the training images.
 In addition to posing a security risk, researchers have argued that trojans provide a concrete setting for testing and developing better monitoring tools.

 A 2024 research paper by Anthropic showed that large language models could be trained with persistent backdoors.
 These "sleeper agent" models could be programmed to generate malicious outputs (such as vulnerable code) after a specific date, while behaving normally beforehand.
 Standard AI safety measures, such as supervised fine-tuning, reinforcement learning and adversarial training, failed to remove these backdoors.